July 24, 1973, Pärnu

 Mari Amor graduated from Tallinn Music High School in music theory (tutor Toomas Siitan) in 1991 and Estonian Academy of Music in composition under Eino Tamberg in 1995.
 In 2005, Amor obtained MA in Drama School of Estonian Academy of Music in performing arts (tutors Ingo Normet and Olav Ehala).

 1996–2001 Amor worked as a music engraver for Edition 49.
-Currently she is active as a freelance composer and music engraver.
+Currently she is active as a freelance composer and music engraver, also working as a solfeggio teacher in Tallinn Music High School.

 Amor has written music for orchestra, choir and chamber ensembles.
 One of her favorite genre has been music for theatre – in this sphere, longer collaboration binds her with Estonian State Puppet Theatre.
 Additionally, Amor has made arrangements of music from different eras.